mat1/building-microservices/exercises/7-monitoring.md

 ### Spring Boot Actuator

 Spring Boot Actuator provides many features to monitor and manage your REST service.
 Add Actuator to your pom.xml and start your Spring Boot App.
 You should now see many new REST endpoints in the console for example http://localhost:8080/health.
-You can find a detailed description to all actuator endpoints [here](https://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#production-ready-endpoints)
+You can find a detailed description about all actuator endpoints [here](https://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#production-ready-endpoints)

 ```xml
 <dependency>